ekhumbata/Adventures-in-Duckietown/docs/finalproject.md

 In stage three we came up with a good approach since we knew the stall location wouldn't change between runs and the requested stall would be known at compile time.
 Once we entered the parking lot, we used the apriltag at the front to localize ourselves.
 If we did not detect the apriltag we would "creep" or spin around until we found it and could localize ourselves.
 Our bot would then drive forward a set distance depending on if we wanted to park in the close or far stalls ($fig. 3$).

-After we had met the correct distance, we take a series of miniature spins to centre the bot with the target april tag in the requested stall.
+After we had met the correct distance, we take a series of miniature spins to centre the bot with the target apriltag in the requested stall.
 Since dead reckoning can be inaccurate as well as very inconsistent without lots of painful tuning, this was a clever, robust way, to get us in the parking stall without touching the yellow lines.
+Turns at right angles didn't work very well at all; this was a great solution to combat that.
 Once again, if we did not detect the stall apriltag, we would "creep" or spin around until we found it.
 We then used our PID to drive forward until we were sufficiently within the stall by measuring the distance to the stall apriltag.
 Once we were close enough, our bot would stop and shut down all nodes.
+One thing we would like to do differently in future labs is to use number detection to find the correct stall.
+Then we would not have to rely on the static positions of the stalls; they could be swapped around and we could still search for the stall that was asked for and park correctly in dynamic situations.

 ![](../docs/assets/images_finalProject/stage3.jpg)
-<figcaption align = "center"><b>Fig.3: Stage 3</b></figcaption>
+<figcaption align = "center"><b>Fig.3: Stage 3 (Mainly done by Cameron)</b></figcaption>

 <br>

-## Wrapping Up...
+## Wrapping Up The Course...
 ---
 ### 🦆s Are Awesome!